Naxi Music

 2020 June

-note: In this video, the instrument is handmade, so it is not perfectly tuned but off by one semitone.
+Note: The instrument is handmade in this video, so it is not perfectly tuned but is off by one semitone.

 Fishknocker back